ysl2/TDSI21/readme.md

 The original README of nnUNet can be found [here](/nnunet_readme.md)

-Our interpretation of nnUNet is resumed in the Wiki pages of this repository.
+Our interpretation of nnUNet is resumed in the Wiki pages of this repository. --> see [here](https://github.com/nntrongnghia/TDSI21-Shoulder-Muscle-Segmentation/wiki)

 # Install this nnUNet package
 - Remove old nnUNet